Ahho0927/Ahho0927/README.md

 ### 👋

-- Major Language: Python / Mcfunction
+- I can use.. : python / mcfunction
-- Learning..: AHK / C / Java
+- in Learning.. : C / JS
-- Language: Korean / English / Japanese
+- Capable Languages : Kr / En / Jp
-- Ask me: Minecraft command / datapack
-- How to reach me: poku0927@gmail.com
+- How to reach me : poku0927@gmail.com

 <!--
 - 🔭 I’m currently working on ...